 Mind's Time

-Dariush Mohammadi jolted awake to a harsh buzzing that reverberated through the room.
-Three sharp screeches like a strangled goose, then a pause, and then repeating.
-Instinct led him to slap the area around him until he found a rectangular plastic box.
-Hitting it again caused the sound to cease.
+Dariush Mohammadi jolted awake to a harsh buzzing.
+Three sharp screeches like a strangled goose, reverberated through the room, paused, and screeched again.
+He slapped an unsteady night table until he landed on a rectangular plastic box, causing the sound to cease.

-Rubbing his eyes allowed them to adjust to the dim crimson light from the segment clock and the room came into focus.
-He was buried in blankets on a soft unfamiliar bed.
-The numbers on the clock spelled out “5:30” with a red dot next to a white etched “AM”, indicating the meridiem.
+The dim crimson light from the segment clock brought the room into focus, illuminating his figure under a thick comforter in a soft unfamiliar bed.
+The numbers on the clock spelled out “5:30” with a red dot next to a white etched “AM”.

-Panic invaded his mind.
-Had he gotten drunk and fallen into bed with a stranger?
-The scent of the room didn’t suggest a female owner, and even at his drunkest he wouldn’t be interested in some other gender.
-Still, he peeked over his shoulder to glimpse if a shadow lay in the bed next to him, breathing a sigh of relief to see it empty, the corner of the blanket still tucked under the opposite pillow, indicating he’d arrived alone.
+His mind raced.
+He didn’t remember getting drunk and falling in bed with a stranger, nor did the scent of the room didn’t suggest a sexual encounter.
+He peeked over his shoulder to glimpse if a shadow lay in the bed next to him.
+The corner of the blanket remained undisturbed and tucked under the opposite pillow.

-He picked up the clock and examined its plastic buttons and faux wood case; something his parents owned twenty years previous.
-It offered no clues as to where he was or how he’d gotten there.
-The last thing he remembered, he was searching for his daughter, but now he couldn’t conjure up where he’d been, or how she was lost.
+The antique clock offered no clues where he was or how he’d gotten there.
+The plastic buttons and faux wood case conjured memories of old movies his grandfather watched.
+The last thing he remembered, he was searching for his daughter, but he couldn’t recall where he’d been, or how he lost her.

-“Lights?” he said aloud to the room but nothing happened.
+“Lights?” he called to the room but nothing happened.
 Whoever owned the clock didn’t have a home with voice control either.
 He stood up and felt along the wall for an old-fashioned light switch.
-Finding one he flipped it, filling the space with incandescent light.
-It was as though he stepped back in time.
+Finding one filled the room with incandescent light and plunged him back in time.
 An old ceiling fan rotated, in slow circles at first, until its blades blurred and churned the air.
-Dingy walls were crowded with generic art that hung askew next to cracks in the sheetrock.
+Generic art hung askew next to cracks in the dingy walls.

-A paper photograph hanging in an intricate gold frame caught his eye and he detached the fastener to study it in his hand.
-A relief of vines bordered a faded picture that depicted a happy family, squinting at the noonday sun.
+A paper photograph hung in an intricate gold frame.
+A relief of vines bordered a faded picture, depicting a happy family, squinting at the noonday sun.
 A light-skinned man with a mustache and bushy black eyebrows stood in contrast to a beautiful woman in traditional Persian clothing next to him.
-She wore a green dress and headscarf, printed with sophisticated gold patterns that matched the frame.
-She rested her hands on the shoulders of a small girl wearing a white t-shirt and light pink shorts.
-They seemed familiar but he couldn’t quite put his finger on who they might be.
+Sophisticated gold patterns printed on her green headscarf matched the pattern on the frame.
+She rested her hands on the shoulders of a small girl in light pink shorts.
+Darish squinted, trying to remember who they were.

 “Hey-yo, Dariush!” a coworker, Bill, called out in a nasal voice.